Migration of Moroccan Jews to Israel

 Before the establishment of the State of Israel in 1948, very few Moroccan Jews migrated to Palestine.
 Although the spread of Zionism in Morocco began at the turn of the 20th century, only starting in 1948 was there significant Zionist emigration from Morocco.
-From 1947–1949 the Jewish Agency organized emigration, though it was illegal; prospective migrants caught attempting to cross the border into Algeria would be sent back.
+From 1947 to 1949 the Jewish Agency organized emigration, though it was illegal; prospective migrants caught attempting to cross the border into Algeria would be sent back.
 Clandestine migration through Algeria during the Palestine war led to the 1948 anti-Jewish riots in Oujda and Jerada in June.

 There were concerns that Morocco's eventual independence from France might result in the persecution of the country's Jewish population, prompted a substantial wave of emigration.
 Between 1948 and 1951, approximately 28,000 Jews made Aliyah to Israel through Cadima, a Zionist apparatus operated by Jewish Agency and Mossad Le'Aliyah envoys sent from Israel.
-From 1951–1953, Cadima restricted the migration of Moroccan Jews through discriminatory criteria known as seleqṣeya.
+From 1951 to 1953, Cadima restricted the migration of Moroccan Jews through discriminatory criteria known as seleqṣeya.

 With the return of Mohammed V and the subsequent declaration of Morocco's independence in 1956, Jewish residents were granted Moroccan citizenship.
 These differences included travel restrictions abroad.
 In 1959, due to pressure from the Arab League, Jewish emigration was officially prohibited if the intended destination was Israel.
 As a result, most immigration occurred clandestinely through an underground Jewish organization in Morocco, with routes often passing through Spain and France.

 Between 1961 and 1964, Operation Yachin saw Mossad and HIAS strike a clandestine agreement with King Hassan II to covertly facilitate the migration of Moroccan Jews to Israel.
 During this three-year span, Moroccan Jewish immigration to Israel reached its zenith, with 97,000 individuals departing for Israel via both air and sea routes from Casablanca and Tangier, transiting through France and Italy.
 As part of this migration, Morocco received "indemnities" in compensation for the loss of its Jewish population.

 By 1967, approximately 250,000 Jews had left Morocco, with some seeking refuge in Europe and the United States, while a significant portion chose to immigrate to Israel.
 All in all, 274,180 individuals are recorded to have emigrated from Morocco to Israel between the establishment of the state in 1948 and 2016.
 Moroccan Jewish immigrants in Israel faced numerous challenges related to cross-cultural adaptation and integration, which eventually became defining aspects of this immigration wave.
 The cultural barriers and discrimination they encountered prompted protests (such as the Wadi Salib riots) and, over time, contributed to a gradual transformation in the Israeli political landscape.